 Pink vaginal discharge is usually caused when your natural clear or whitish discharge has a little amount of blood mixed into it.
-It can just mean that you’re ovulating, that you’re about to have your period, or that you are in the early stages of pregnancy.
+It can just mean that you’re ovulating, about to have your period, or in the early stages of pregnancy.
 Rarely, pink discharge can be a sign of infection.
-Some STIs can cause discolouration of your discharge, and you may notice additional symptoms such as fever, pelvic pain, or a burning sensation when passing urine, which may mean you have an STI.
+Some STIs can cause discolouration of your discharge – in those cases you possibly notice additional symptoms such as fever, pelvic pain, or a burning sensation when passing urine.

 A creamy, stretchy, thick, odourless discharge is often a sign that a woman is ovulating, and is perfectly normal in women of childbearing age.

 Creamy discharge can also be an early indicator of pregnancy.
 As long as the discharge is odourless, it is often just produced as a normal part of the menstrual cycle or at various pregnancy stages.

 Many women produce a brownish discharge at the end of their period – this is completely normal and is just old blood that your uterus is cleansing itself of as part of a healthy menstrual cycle.